Maitland Chambers > London, England > Set Profile

 Charities: across the NGO sector, registration of innovative charitable objects, resolving issues as to tax liabilities and fundraising, and helping charities seeking schemes to enhance or modernise their workings.

-Fraud and asset recovery: freezing and search order relief, through to trial and the tracing and recovery of assets in the UK and internationally.
+Civil fraud and asset recovery: freezing and search order relief, through to trial and the tracing and recovery of assets in the UK and internationally.
 Civil claims based on dishonesty; asset recovery.

 Insolvency and restructuring: corporate and personal insolvency, including international and cross-border insolvency.